wp-plugins/tdo-mini-forms/Readme.txt

 * In IE, can't select, copy or paste test into the Text widget (possible a common bug for IE and Wordpress)

 == Version History ==

+= v0.12.5: 20th October 2008 =

+* A "link" to the thumbnail is stored on the post using TDOMF_KEY_DOWNLOAD_THUMBURI key.
+* Excerpt Widget
+* Comments Management Widget
+* Categories Include Field enabled (was accidently left disabled in previous release)
+* Category Widget now has a Order by and Order options
+* Recaptcha Widget
+* Warning displayed if "I Agree" text is not modified
+* Integration with Subscibe to Comments plugin via "Subscribe to Comments" widget
+* Publish Now button
+* Instead of notifying specific roles that a submission is requiring moderation, you can now specify an email list
+* Tags Widget now has options for default tags, required and to disable user adding tags

 = v0.12.4: 26th September 2008 =